joeerees/personal-site/README.md

-# joeerees.github.io
+# personal-site

-This is the source of my personal website, accessible at https://josephrees.uk
+This is the source of my personal website, accessible at https://josephrees.com